factor-io/docs/docs/connectors/github.md

 # github::page_build
-The Page Build Listener (`github::page_build`) is triggered when an attept is made to build a Github Page site, whether successful or not.
+The Page Build Listener (`github::page_build`) is triggered when an attempt is made to build a Github Page site, whether successful or not.
 This is triggered on push to a Github Pages enabled branch, either `gh-pages` for project pages, or `master` for user/organization pages.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#pagebuildevent).

 ## Example
     listen 'github::page_build', repo:'skierkowski/hello' do |page|